 We are here to support Deaf and hard-of-hearing adults and seniors who have social and emotional issues.

-We help obtain short-term financial assistance for eligible clients and their families in need.
-Clients can also approach us to help with applications for national financial assistance schemes such as Assistive Technology Fund (ATF), Special Assistance Fund (SAF), and Seniors’ Mobility and Enabling Fund (SMF).
+Clients can approach us to help with applications for national financial assistance schemes such as Assistive Technology Fund (ATF), Special Assistance Fund (SAF), and Seniors’ Mobility and Enabling Fund (SMF).

 We actively work with various Voluntary Welfare Organisations, disabled-friendly companies and government agencies to better support the Deaf and hard-of-hearing community.